 Of course, your resume may be missing a few key achievements or certifications.
 Luckily, you now have the time to level up on your skill set.

 Whatever you need to learn to boost your resume, you can probably learn online.
 And many websites offer a variety of free online courses, so you may not have to pay a dime.
+One of our favorites is Coursera, which has available courses in just about every subject.
+Plus, if you’re interested in learning how to code, you can even sign up for a free class through Codecademy.

 11. Learn to Meditate